 - evaluating if we can offer you a product or service, or enter into a contract with you, and under which conditions including price;

 - defining and evaluating the details of your insurance risk including the assessment of the applicable price, your premium or renewal premium (including evaluation of your expected claims frequency, claim cost and expected loyalty) and the terms on which we will offer our insurance product or service, including any discount;

 - providing you with information and answering your requests for information about your insurance contract; responding to requests to update your personal data when your circumstances change and making consequential changes to your insurance contract;

-- handling your claims and complaints;
+- handling your complaints;

 - managing the payment of outstanding debts (including the identification and exclusion of customers with outstanding debts or fraudulent claims);